 8. 'Will he actually enjoy being proposed to?'

 To work this out, consider what he is like as a man - do you think he will be flattered or threatened?
 Is he the sort of man who likes to be in control and take the initiative when it comes to sex or booking dinner?
-If so, you might find he won't enjoy having the control taken away from him.
+If so, you might find he won't enjoy having the control taken away from him, so bear that in mind.

 9. 'Should I get down on one knee?'